 The job of a life coach is unlike that of a therapist or counselor.
 A therapist usually advises the client by examining his past and reaching the root cause to resolve his concerns.
 However, a life coach focuses on the current situation and its consequences.
 A life coach’s work revolves around the notion that people can decide upon the best solution for their problems with adequate support and proper guidance.

 Life coaches do not only advise their clients but suggest practical strategies to resolve the issues.
 Such as, a client in the management field may need help to enhance communication with his team.
-Similarly, a homemaker may want to know how she can identify her skills and talents to rejoin the workforce.
+Similarly, a homemaker may want to know how to identify her skills and talents to rejoin the workforce.

 Life coaches formulate their techniques in many different ways.
 While some clients have face-to-face sessions with the life coach, others talk over the phone or online teleconferencing tools such as Hangouts, Skype, etc. Likewise, some people require very few or short sessions, while others need sessions for several months and years.